iconolocode/leiden-uni-tips/README.md

 ## Videos and weblectures

-The browser versions often have more options than the mobile ones, such as speed ptions.
+The browser versions often have more options than the mobile ones, such as speed options.

 #### Videoportal
 This is one of the plaftorms that host video content from Leiden University: https://video.leidenuniv.nl/
 Some of the content is locked.

 *Often there is an option to put comments or to put captions (under the actions drop menu).
-They are not really used, but may be handy
+They are not really used, but may be handy.
 There is a searchbar under the video, probably to search in the subtitles*

 https://video.leidenuniv.nl/history
 Allows you to see which videos you clicked on.
 There is a filter for complete and partially watched.
-This is useful to track your progres.
+This is useful to track your progress.

 https://video.leidenuniv.nl/my-playlists
 You can make playlists